Grantee Content Submission Form

 For both types of posts, please include several photos.
 All photos should include descriptive captions.
 (Caption examples can be found in the form below).

 About our audience: Our target blog audience is a person who has an interest in human evolution, but not expertise.
 Think of your reader as someone who has taken an undergraduate class in biological anthropology at some point in their life.
-Often our readers are people with a passion for paleoanthropology or primatology.

 Writing for our audience: The best way to engage and inform our audience is to tell an enticing story.
 Our readers enjoy descriptions of your work, projects, and experiences that are presented in a personal manner.
-Avoid technical language that reads more like an abstract filled with acronyms, instead show them what you’re doing, share anecdotes.
+Avoid technical language that reads more like an abstract filled with acronyms, instead show them what you’re doing and share anecdotes.
 Tell them what questions drive your work and why.
 By keeping a personal perspective and sharing information that may not be found in a journal article, the reader feels connected to your work, is transported to your field site, is hiking through the forest with you, or experiencing an unforeseen problem in the lab or the field as you work to uncover part of the story of human evolution or behavior.

 We don’t expect you to be an expert at writing articles for a general audience but we do believe the practice is important and hope this will be beneficial to you and to The Leakey Foundation.
 Please feel free to be creative, take risks, and reach out to us if you have questions or want some editorial input on your piece!